SgtSwagrid/hydrocarbon-isomers/README.md

 # hyrdocarbon-isomers
-Isomer counting; The world's best permutation problem.
+Isomer Counting; The world's best permutation problem.

+Features a solution for counting alkane isomers.
+I hope to generalize to other hydrocarbons in the future.